masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 // Arrow Function invokations or Callings are same as those of Anonymous Function described above

-Though often assigned to any variable while working, arrow function variable invokation must be in function call format (functionName())
+Though often assigned to any variable while working, arrow function variable invokation must be in function call format "functionName()"

 // This will return entire function const arrowFuncName = () => {
   return 'Something';
 }
 console.log(arrowFuncName)
 # Output: () => { return 'Something'; }